Armscor M1600

-The Armscor M1600 is a semi-automatic rifle made by Armscor (formerly Squires Bingham Co.).
-The rifle bears a resemblance to the AR-15/M16 family of firearms, but is chambered in .22 LR.
-As they are two entirely different firearms, there is no interchangeability of parts.
+The Armscor M1600 is a semi-automatic rifle made by Armscor (formerly Squires Bingham Co.) chambered in .22 LR.
+The rifle bears a superficial resemblance to the AR-15/M16 family of firearms, although with no interchangeability of parts.

 There are some prominent differences between the two.
-For example, the carry handle on the M16 22 is considerably smaller and moved further forward along the body of the rifle than the Colt, and the stock of the Armscor model is made of wood as opposed to plastic.
+For example, the carry handle on the M1600 in .22 LR is considerably smaller and moved further forward along the body of the rifle than the Colt, and the stock of the Armscor model is made of wood as opposed to plastic.
 There is also a model with a collapsible stock (designated M1600R).
-The rifle was conceived out of want of an M16-like rifle in .22 caliber.
-This is a reasonably accurate semi-automatic rifle for plinking.
+The rifle was conceived out of want of an M16-like rifle in .22 caliber for plinking.

-As compared to the AR-15-style rifles, chambered in 5,56x45mm cartridge, the M1600 has less recoil, as it is chambered in the weaker .22LR (LR standing for long rifle) making it easier to handle.
-This rifle is suitable for hunting small game.
+As compared to the AR-15, chambered in 5.56x45mm cartridge, the M1600 has far less recoil, as it is correspondingly weaker.
+As with other .22 caliber rifles, this rifle is suitable for hunting small game.